Tight quasi-universality of Reeb graph distances: Preliminaries

-Contour trees further specialize to \emph{merge trees}, which can be thought of as upside down trees in the sense that its root is at the top and its branches grow from top to bottom.
+Contour trees further specialize to \emph{merge trees}, which can be thought of as upside down trees in the sense that its branches grow from top to bottom.

-\begin{definition}[Merge tree] A \emph{merge tree} is a Reeb graph $(F,f)$, such that $F$ admits the structure of a $1$-dimensional CW-complex as in \cref{def:ReebGraph} with the additional property that each $0$-cell is the lower boundary point of at most a single $1$-cell. \end{definition}
+\begin{definition}[Merge tree] A \emph{merge tree} is a Reeb graph $(F,f)$, such that $F$ admits the structure of a $1$-dimensional CW complex as in \cref{def:ReebGraph} with the additional property that each $0$-cell is the lower boundary point of at most a single $1$-cell. \end{definition}

 We note that this definition allows for both unbounded merge trees, which is an implied necessity of the definition in \cite{MBW13}, and bounded merge trees.
+We verify that merge trees are indeed special cases of contour trees: